-Figure 11 INT1 and INT2 registers (alarm)
+Figure 11 INT1 register (alarm)

-INT1 and INT2 registers are considered as alarm time data.
+INT1 register is considered as alarm time data.
 Having the same configuration as the time and minutes registers of real-time register configuration, they represent hours and minutes with BCD codes.
 When setting them, do not set any none-existent day.
 Data to be set must be in accordance with 12-hour or 24-hour expression that is set at the status register.

-(2) When INTxFE = 1
+(2) When INT1FE = 1

-INT1 and INT2 registers are considered as frequency duty data.
-By turning each bit of the registers to "1", a frequency corresponding to each bit is chosen in an ANDed form.
+INT1 register is considered as frequency duty data.
+By turning each bit of the registers to "1," a frequency corresponding to each bit is chosen in an ANDed form.